akoidan/pychat/README.md

  4. You just feel enthusiastic for bleeding-edge opensource projects.

 # How to host pychat

+Notice:
+pychat is migrating from vue2 to vue3 and this change has been released to master.
+The older code that supports some feature is still not migrated and located at branch [vue2-webpack](https://github.com/akoidan/pychat/tree/vue2-webpack)

 ## Run test docker image
 Please don't use this build for production, as it uses debug ssl certificate, lacks a few features and all files are located inside of container, meaning you will lose all data on container destroy.